duplocloud/terraform-provider-duplocloud/docs/resources/k8_secret.md

 - `secret_annotations` (Map of String) Annotations for the secret
 - `secret_data` (String, Sensitive) A JSON encoded string representing the secret metadata.
 You can use the `jsonencode()` function to convert map or object data, if needed.
 You can use the `jsondecode()` function to read data.
+- `secret_labels` (Map of String) Map of string keys and values that can be used to organize and categorize (scope and select) the secret
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only